The Latest "Breakthrough" Fiasco

 In England, the BBC is actually funded by individual licenses that TV owners pay in order to watch.
 The price is pretty expensive: about 145 English pounds or about $220 at current exchange rates.
 Mind you, that's just for over the air programming; it's not like our cable TV basic package.
 Anyway, as you might expect, a lot of people try to get away without paying the license fee, so they have ways of checking to see if you're watching the telly without paying the fee.

 Well, a particularly stupid Troofer named Tony Rooke decided not to pay his license fee and is now going to court over it.
 And his defense is that there's a law that provides that you cannot provide funds to an organization that supports terrorism and because the BBC has broadcast shows debunking 9-11 Troofy Troof, it is supporting the terrorism of the real culprits.
 No word yet on whom Tony Rooke has fingered as the culprits; whether it's the neocons, Israelis, or Bilderbergers.

-And that's how some poor judge in Horsham is going to end up listening to the likes of conspiraloons like Niels Harrit and Ian Henshall.
+And that's how some poor judge in Horsham is going to end up listening to the likes of conspiraloons like the idiot Niels Harrit and Ian Henshall.
 Or not, as I personally doubt the magistrate will put up with more than about 15 minutes of this horsecrap before telling the Rookester to pay the fine or go to gaol.